1113 Chartres Street

 New Orleans, Louisiana

-The sunny, yellow façade of the Beauregard-Keyes House on a relatively quiet section of Chartres Street, does not belie the sometimes tragic history that has taken place within its walls.
-That quiet demeanor is shattered frequently by tour guides with gawking tourists in tow passing the house as the guides intone one of the many “legends” about this house.
+The sunny, yellow façade of the Beauregard-Keyes House on a relatively quiet section of Chartres Street does not belie the sometimes tragic history that has taken place within its walls.
+That quiet demeanor is shattered frequently by tour guides, with gawking tourists in tow, intoning one of the many “legends” about this house as they pass.
 According to their spiels, the house is inhabited by a pantheon of shades, some quite famous.